MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

     -	If the primary server is not listed, add the primary server with full permissions.

 ## Back up the DPM database
 As part of your DPM backup strategy, you'll have to back up the DPM database.
 The DPM database is named DPMDB.
 This database contains the DPM configuration together with data about DPM's backups.
 In case of disaster, you can rebuild most of the functionality of a DPM server by using a recent backup of the database.
 Assuming you can restore the database, tape\- based backups are accessible, and they maintain all protection group settings and backup schedules.
 If the DPM storage pool disks were not affected by the outage, disk\-based backups are also usable after a rebuild.
-You can back up the database by using several different methods.
+You can back up the database by using different methods.

 ::: moniker range="sc-dpm-2019"